 There are endless resources available now for team communication and collaboration, organising data and tracking progress.
 Below we’ve listed some of the applications we’ve found particularly functional and adaptable to a wide range of projects.

 Slack is a great all-rounder for team communications.
 It allows you to organise team communications in individual channels for specific activities, topics or teams.
 It also has an efficient drag and drop file-sharing system.
 The file sharing system also easily links up with services like Google Drive and Dropbox.
-Everything in Slack can be collated into a searchable indexed database, including messages, notifications, documents and shared files.
+Slack sorts everything into a searchable indexed database, including messages, notifications, documents and shared files.

 Confluence is another powerful tool for teamwork that allows you to create and collect all sorts of data and store it in one centralised location.
-Confluence lets you create documents, such as meeting notes, product requirements and knowledge base articles and share them so everyone can contribute and give feedback.
+Confluence lets you create documents, such as meeting notes, product requirements and knowledge base articles.
+You can also share them so everyone will be able to contribute and give feedback.
 With Confluence you can capture information stored in scattered e-mails and various apps and store them all in one place.
-It has the ability to give every team, project or department its own space to work, keeping everything neatly organised and accessible.
+It has the ability to give every team, project or department its own space to work.
+This keeps everything neatly organised and accessible.

 Timeneye is a time tracking tool that provides a simple means to track time spent on different projects.
 You can track tasks using a timer or make manual entries.
-The calendar-style interface gives you a clean overall view of the timings and status of each task, allowing you to easily monitor the progress of individuals and teams.
+The calendar-style interface gives you a clean overall view of the timings and status of each task.
+This allows you to easily monitor the progress of individuals and teams.
 You can also generate accurate reports and deliver a daily, weekly or monthly recap of your progress.

 Procept And Your New Product Development Process And Strategy

 Having worked with many businesses and entrepreneurs including tech and industrial design firms, we at Procept play an integral role in our clients’ product development process.
-Working with external collaborators has potential to cause organisational upsets, but because we integrate with your team from the outset, we have the insider knowledge to establish strategies and schedules for managing time and resources over the course of the new product development process.
+Working with external collaborators has potential to cause organisational issues.
+Because we integrate with your team from the outset, we have the insider knowledge to establish strategies and schedules for managing time and resources over the course of the new product development process.

 We map out a clear plan for the work, make sure you know who is responsible for what, and keep you updated on progress automatically.
-We make sure all deliverables are accessible for reference, and everything is traceable, from initial requirements to final validation testing.
+We make sure all deliverables are accessible for reference and everything is traceable.
+This includes everything from initial requirements to final validation testing.